Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/New-AzureRmStorageAccount.md

 Specifies the kind of Storage account that this cmdlet creates.
 The acceptable values for this parameter are:

 - Storage.
-General purpose storage account that supports storage of Blobs, Tables, Queues, Files and Disks.
+General purpose Storage account that supports storage of Blobs, Tables, Queues, Files and Disks.
 - StorageV2.
-General Purpose Version 2 (GPv2) storage account that supports Blobs, Tables, Queues, Files, and Disks, with advanced features like data tiering.
+General Purpose Version 2 (GPv2) Storage account that supports Blobs, Tables, Queues, Files, and Disks, with advanced features like data tiering.
 - BlobStorage.
-Blob storage account which supports storage of Blobs only.
+Blob Storage account which supports storage of Blobs only.

 The default value is Storage.